 The Company also provides site rental and service to customers in the broadcasting industry.
 Electronic news gathering ("ENG") systems benefit from the towers and services offered by the Company.
-The ENG trucks, often in the form of local television station news vans with telescoping antennae on their roofs, send live news transmission back to the studio from the scene of an about 25 miles.
+The ENG trucks, often in the form of local television station news vans with telescoping antennae on their roofs, send live news transmission back to the studio from the scene of an important event.
+Typically, these vans cannot send signals back from beyond about 25 miles.
 In addition, if they are shielded from the television transmitter site, they cannot make the connection even at close range.
 The Company has developed an ENG repeater system that can be used on many of its towers in western Pennsylvania.
 This system allows the ENG van to send a signal to one of the Company's local towers where the signal is retransmitted back to the television transmitter site.
 The retransmission of the signal from the Company's tower to the various television transmitter sites is done via a microwave link.
 The Company charges the station for the ENG receiver system at the top of its tower and also charges them for the microwave dish they place on its tower.
 The Company's ENG customers are affiliates of the NBC, ABC, CBS and Fox networks.